epomatti/aws-apprunner-waf/README.md

 > AWS WAF inspects the first 8 KB (8,192 bytes) of the request body.
 This is a hard service limit and can't be changed.

+To teste different options, use the Insomnia project export.

 ## Optional (ECR)

 To use ECR, configure the `.auto.tfvars` file before creating the resources: